appleboy/drone-discord/DOCS.md

 Webhooks are a low-effort way to post messages to channels in Discord.
 They do not require a bot user or authentication to use.

+The webhook provided by discord is a single URL which contains the webhook_id and the webhook_token.
+The URL follows the following pattern: https://discord.com/ap/webhooks/<webhook_id>/<webhook_token> .

 The discord plugin posts build status messages to discord channel.
 The below pipeline configuration demonstrates simple usage:

 ```yaml